-Why Executives Need to be Active on Workplace by Facebook
+Why Executives Need to be Active on Workplace from Facebook

-Workplace by Facebook is a unique cross between workstream collaboration and enterprise social network platforms.
-Because Workplace by Facebook pulls from its roots in the consumer space, it is much more social than other platforms like Slack or Microsoft Teams.
-While its social features give it a competitive edge by making it more accessible and approachable for many employees, these same features can also make joining Workplace by Facebook seem intimidating or like a waste of time for many senior leaders.
-However, providing executives with Workplace by Facebook training so that they feel comfortable posting and engaging with employees on Workplace will help companies tap the full potential of Workplace by Facebook.
+Workplace from Facebook is a unique cross between workstream collaboration and enterprise social network platforms.
+Because Workplace from Facebook pulls from its roots in the consumer space, it is much more social than other platforms like Slack or Microsoft Teams.
+While its social features give it a competitive edge by making it more accessible and approachable for many employees, these same features can also make joining Workplace from Facebook seem intimidating or like a waste of time for many senior leaders.
+However, providing executives with Workplace from Facebook training so that they feel comfortable posting and engaging with employees on Workplace will help companies tap the full potential of Workplace from Facebook.

-Common Reasons Why Senior Leaders aren’t Using Workplace by Facebook
+Common Reasons Why Senior Leaders aren’t Using Workplace from Facebook

-There are many reasons why executives may be reluctant to join Workplace by Facebook: many leaders do not see the benefits of engaging on Workplace by Facebook, or even if they do see the benefits, they often don’t know how to engage.
+There are many reasons why executives may be reluctant to join Workplace from Facebook: many leaders do not see the benefits of engaging on Workplace from Facebook, or even if they do see the benefits, they often don’t know how to engage.

 “I don’t have time.”

 Perhaps the most common reason senior leaders are reluctant to join Workplace from Facebook is that they believe they don’t have time or it isn’t worth their time.
 They may not want to keep up with posting, or they may not want to take the time to learn how to use a new platform.
 And while it’s true that senior leaders are very busy, they often overestimate the time commitment it takes for using Workplace from Facebook.
 The Workplace from Facebook interface is strikingly similar to Facebook’s original consumer interface, making adoption practically effortless.
 And, spending just a few minutes a day on Workplace is enough to make an impact.